banner

 • Trouble dressing, combing hair, getting a firm grip on things, bending over, squatting, getting up on stairs

-• Stiffness in the morning for less than a hour
+• Stiffness in the morning for less than an hour

 • Feeling pain when walking